kan package

 x_eval2D torch.tensor

-shape (number of splines, number of samples)
+shape (in_dim, out_dim, number of samples)

 y_eval2D torch.tensor

-shape (number of splines, number of samples)
+shape (in_dim, out_dim, number of samples)

 grid2D torch.tensor